suganyaanbalagan123/cloudeagle-devops-assignment/README.md

 * Ensures zero or minimal downtime
 * Gradual replacement of old instances with new ones
 * Supports health checks and automatic rollback
+* Uses **readiness and liveness probes** to ensure only healthy pods receive traffic

 ---